Data-Simply/pyretailscience/docs/analysis_modules.md

 They are often used to compare trends across categories, show the impact of events on performance, and visualize changes over time-like sequences.

-Note: This module is not intended for actual datetime values.
-For time-based plots using dates, refer to the **timeline** module.
+Note: While this module can handle datetime values on the x-axis, the **timeline** plot module has additional features that make working with datetimes easier, such as easily resampling the data to alternate time frames.

 </div>